micmejia/bible-dump/AMPC/Revelation/Rev 5.md

-Then I looked, and I heard the voices of many angels on every side of the throne and of the living creatures and the elders [[^f]of the heavenly Sanhedrin], and they numbered ten thousand times ten thousand and thousands of thousands,
+Then I looked, and I heard the voices of many angels on every side of the throne and of the living creatures and the elders [of the heavenly Sanhedrin], and they numbered ten thousand times ten thousand and thousands of thousands,